 Organization skills is pretty much a given when it comes to being a project manager.
 Monitoring the progress of all the various tasks going on, while keeping an eye on deadlines and important dates is just the surface of the kind of things a project manager has to coordinate.
 There’s also the ‘people part’ where you have to ensure that the team members are on track and that the stakeholders are kept happy.

-The reality of project management is that things go wrong all the time, and being familiar with problem solving techniques is what will make an effective project manager.
+The reality of project management is that things go wrong all the time, and being familiar with problem-solving techniques is what will make an effective project manager.
 Whether it’s a technical issue, or something involving the project team or stakeholders, it’s imperative for a project manager to know how to identify, acknowledge, and resolve the problem.

-Project managers who have a knack for knowing how to resolve issues before they arise have a higher chance of delivering their project successfully.
+Project managers who have a knack for knowing how to resolve issues before they arise have a higher chance of delivering their projects successfully.
 Planning for unexpected moments and knowing how to handle potential risks can help you rectify problems as quickly as possible, reducing the chances of affecting the project outcome.

-Working on different projects regularly may require you to work with several software programs, so a basic knowledge is always a plus.
+Working on different projects regularly may require you to work with several software programs, so basic knowledge is always a plus.
 Project managers will find themselves working with some sort of project management software with their job as it can help streamline the experience.
 Using one like Zenkit centralizes all the information so that it’s easier to track a project’s progress and to collaborate with the team.

 Project manager salaries are what they are for a reason, the job isn’t a cruisy ride.
 In fact, in some industries, 75% of executives anticipate that their projects will fail.
 There are many reasons for this, from not having clearly defined goals, to ineffective team management, to a lack of communication with team members.
 We’ve listed six of the biggest challenges faced by project managers and how possible solutions to overcome them: